This tutorial supposes that you have followed the Tutorial: How to create and build a project that uses ViSP and CMake on Unix or Windows.

 In this tutorial you will learn how to use ViSP filtering functions implemented in vpImageFilter class.

-All the material (source code and images) described in this tutorial is part of ViSP source code and could be downloaded using the following command:
+Note that all the material (source code and images) described in this tutorial is part of ViSP source code (in tutorial/image

 Let us consider the following source code that comes from tutorial-image-filter.cpp.